-Trekking in the primary forest.
+Trekking in the primary forest

 Excellent hiking opportunities abound in the park and you could spend days trekking though the forest.
 Popular trails will lead you to several ancient trees, caves and Muong villages.
 Park staff can provide you with basic maps to find the well-marked trailheads.
 However, a guided tour is the best and most informative way to get the most out of both short and long treks.
 Longer walks to Ngoc Son Nature Reserve and Pu Luong Nature Reserve, overnight treks and camping trips are also possible.

-Community-Based Ecotourism & Homestays.
+Community-Based Ecotourism & Homestays

 The forests of Cuc Phuong are immensely important culturally, providing livelihood resources for local communities.
 However, the forests and its resources are under constant threat.
 Community-based ecotourism initiatives are beginning to turn marginalized communities into local stakeholders, creating incentives to support conservation.
 Why not take a trek to the Muong village of Khanh or to the villages in Ngoc Son Nature Reserve or Pu Luong Nature Reserve where the hospitable local people offer 1 or 2 night home-stay in their traditional stilt houses?
 While in the village you will live as one of the family, eat together, have an opportunity to explore their culture and try out bamboo river rafting!

-The park can organise night-spotting trips into the primary forest.
+The park can organize night-spotting trips into the primary forest.
 These special tours offer opportunities to see the more elusive mammal species of the park including the Black Giant Squirrel, the Indian Flying Squirrel, Samba Deer, Loris and several small carnivores.

 Cuc Phuong is home to a wealth of beautiful tropical birds, many of them endemic to Vietnam and Indochina.
 Some of the 308 species of rare birds that you might encounter are the Silver Pheasant, Red-collared Woodpecker, Brown Hornbill, Bar-bellied Pitta and so on.
 Cuc Phuong is quickly becoming a must-see destination for scientists and birdwatchers alike.
 The best time for bird-watching is early in the morning or in the late afternoon.